 - What is Safe Crossings Foundation?

 Safe Crossings Foundation is a public charitable foundation with federal tax exempt status under I.R.C.
-501(c)(3), dedicated to being a leader in supporting services that help grieving children heal.
+501(c)(3), tax ID # 75-2992774.
+We are dedicated to being a leader in supporting services that help grieving children heal.
 Our vision is that every grieving child receives the support needed for healing.

 - When and why was the Safe Crossings Foundation established?